Avanade/CoreEx/deployment/README.md

 ## Introduction

 CoreEx leverages [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/) to provision resources in Azure.
+Following are the steps to be performed when deploying CoreEx sample app to Azure.

 ## Prequisites